SonarSource-Demos/sonar-golc/README.md

 ❗️ The parameters **'Period'**, **'Factor'**, and **'Stats'** should not be modified as they will be used in a future version.

 ❗️ The parameters **'Multithreading'** and **'Workers'** initialize whether multithreading is enabled or not, allowing parallel analysis.
-You can disable it by setting **'Multithreading'** to **false**. **'Workers'** corresponds to the number of concurrent analyses.
+You can disable it by setting **'Multithreading'** to **false**. **'Workers'** corresponds to the number of concurrent analyses.These parameters can be adjusted according to the performance of the compute running GoLC.

 ❗️ The boolean parameters **DefaultBranch**, if set to true, specifies that only the default branch of each repository should be analyzed.
-If set to false, it will analyze all branches of each repository to determine the most important one.These parameters can be adjusted according to the performance of the compute running GoLC.
+If set to false, it will analyze all branches of each repository to determine the most important one.

  ✅ Run GoLC